Milagro (theatre)

-Miracle Theatre, sometimes known by the Spanish translation of its name Teatro Milagro, is the only Hispanic theater production company in the Pacific Northwest.
-Its home is in Portland, Oregon, United States, though it often tours regionally and nationally.
+Milagro, sometimes referred to as Milagro Theatre or Teatro Milagro, formerly as Miracle Theatre or Miracle Theatre Group, is the premier Latino arts, culture and heritage organization in the Pacific Northwest.
+Its home is in Portland, Oregon, United States.
 It was founded in 1985.

-The theater operates through three arms: the Miracle Mainstage, with English language productions at the company's theater in southeast Portland, and Teatro Milagro, the international touring company, with bilingual English/Spanish productions, and Bellas Artes, a multidisciplinary company that stages community-based events, such as annual Dia de Los Muertos, Las Posadas festivals, and educational programs.
+The theatre produces a mainstage season from around September to May every year, complimented by several smaller events and community engagement activities both at and outside of the El Centro Milagro building.
+Prior to 2019, a touring company known as Teatro Milagro operated, showing original productions in spanish and english internationally by partnering with schools and universities.
+The Teatro Milagro name has since been used to refer to the mainstage productions and the organization overall.
+In the 2020s, the touring company was reworked into the Arts Education Program, where teaching artists host classes and seminars based on programming from the mainstage.

-The Miracle Theatre generally produces about a half-dozen productions of original and revival plays annually, along with related programs.
+Milagro also sponsors the annual Latino Artist Fund, which awards thousands of dollars a year to local artists.

 History

-Teatro Milagro was founded in the year 1985 by José Eduardo González and Dañel Malán, who would become the Executive and Artistic Director, respectively.
-Teatro Milagro produced and featured Oedipus Rex as its first.
+Milagro, then known as Miracle Theatre was founded in the year 1985 by José Eduardo González and Dañel Malán, who would become the Executive and Artistic Director, respectively.
+Milagro produced and featured Oedipus Rex as its first showing.
 Miracle Theatre continued to produce Greek tragedies and comedies for the next seven years.
 Apart from Greek Classic plays, Milagro also produced plays such as Roosters by Milcha Sanchez-Scott.
 Milagro's touring and educational projects began in 1989 with Pérez y Martina, a play adapted from a Puerto Rican/Mexican folktale.
 Up until 1992 Teatro Milagro presented both Hispanic plays, which were shown in the spring, and Greek plays, which were shown in the fall.
 However, in 1992 the theater fully dedicated themselves to creating and producing Hispanic works.
 Following 1992, Teatro Milagro has performed a variety of plays per year, alongside organizing the Hispanic Cultural Festival.
 This was up until the 8th annual and last festival occurred during 1995–1996.

 Over the 2018–2019 season, Milagro had over 5,000 audience members in attendance performed over 85 times, and whilst they were on tour, Milagro held over 80 workshops, residencies, and performances in Oregon and 8 other states, reaching over 11,700 students in K–12 schools and colleges.